aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendars/creating-updating-and-removing-calendar/_index.md

 ![checking available calendars in Microsoft Project](creating-updating-and-removing-calendar_1.png)

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-CreatingCalendar-CreatingCalendar.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-CreatingCalendar.cs" >}}

 ## **Defining Weekdays for Calendar**
 Microsoft Project keeps track of which days are considered weekdays in a calendar so that it can calculate project end dates and so on.
 Aspose.Tasks allows developers to define weekdays for a calendar associated with a project.